input-output-hk/catalyst-core/src/tally/README.md

 ### Community Tally verification tool

-This tool allows the community to cross reference vote results by utilising:
+This tool allows the community to cross reference and validate vote results.

-1. `Public Keys of committee members`
-2. `Encrypted Tally`
-3. `Decrypt Shares`

 Example usage: